BaptisteH3089/ImbLearning/README.md

 | SMOTE=0.2 Under=0.2  | 0.8074   | 0.7664    | 0.8138 |
 | SMOTE=0.18 Under=0.19| 0.8118   | 0.8104    | 0.8159 |

 Here we can see that compared to basic oversampling strategies, we obtain some really good results.
 Indeed, when with basic oversampling the highest f1 score was 0.5258, here we obtain a f1 score of 0.8118 with the following strategy: SMOTE=0.18 and Undersampling=0.19.
-This is a really great improvement that illustrate the power of SMOTE.
+This is a really great improvement that illustrates the power of SMOTE.

+In conclusion, SMOTE seems to work well on dataset for which basic oversampling strategies have failed.
+However we still obtain good results on dataset where oversampling strategies were already efficient.

 ### For undersampling strategies